So Many Pastors? Have Sold Their Souls to the New Gospel. 'PATD' - Part I

 Does any of this have a familiar ring to it?
 There truly is nothing new under the sun.

 A dear pastor friend of mine, yes he is a pastor, once told me that seminary was almost the death of his Christianity.
 He had a big advantage going for him though, Christ called him first as a child of the King, and secondly when he was well experienced in life and was working as a linebacker coach for a school in Texas.
 I could only imagine he would have made one nasty linebacker, but now he is one of the finest expositors of the Word, in its entirety, that I have ever heard.
-He also believes that a "pastor" should NOT be a paid position; then he only has to answer to God.
+He also believes that a pastor should no be a paid position; then he only has to answer to God not to some board of elders, deacons or big tithers.

 A few questions;